 In addition to giving our staff and students the opportunity to participate in Mission Trips, Temple Christian College also has a very strong desire to financially support a number of community outreaches and charitable projects.
-Through active fund raising and giving, we have been able to raise over $58,400 in funds as a school community (Mile End & Paralowie, 2017) for community outreach projects such as:
+Through active fund raising and giving, in 2018 we were able to raise over $93,394 in funds as a school community (Mile End & Paralowie) for community outreach projects such as:

 Papua New Guinea